tidepool-org/tidepool-org.github.io/PlatformRoadmap.md

   * Build tool for adjusting timestamps and time zones on blocks of data (possibly extend query system to support it).
 Make sure it's tracked in the provenance system.
     * Requires UI design and lots of testing, plus frontend and backend coding and probably several iterations.
   * Develop ability to query data provenance information for auditing.
   * Design and build a notification system that allows apps to subscribe to changes based on stored queries.
-It should support both connected and disconnected notifications (so, for example, someone could set an alert to send an email if the most recent BG reading goes below 50).
+It should support both connected and disconnected notifications (so, for example, someone could set an alert to send a message if the most recent BG reading goes below 50).

 ###Universal Uploader